Strong and Sweaty Boot Camp is an Incredible Total Body Workout for Women

 I love any routine that combines cardio with strength training, and this one blends those two components perfectly.

 You can find this routine in a few different places:

 - Collage Video

 - And you can access ALL of Cathe Friedrich’s workouts (including every premix and Live program) with a subscription to Cathe on Demand.
 I won’t get any money if you sign up for that service but I always mention it because I love it.
-If you want to know more about Cathe on Demand then read this.

-✔If you like this routine then you may also like Body Max 2 (Boot Camp premix)
+Attention: If you like this routine then you may also like Body Max 2 (Boot Camp premix)